mukezhz/mukezhz.github.io/src/content/blog/how-application-execute/index.md

 **Note:**

-- When the your software or application or package is at the location from where you OS can execute it is called **Program**
+- When your software, application, or package is located in a place where your OS can execute it, it is called a **program**
 - When you run the `Program` the necessary files are loaded into memory [Primary Memory: RAM] it will become **Process**
 - "Program" in execution is referred to "Process"